SamBuckberry/mouse-reprog/README.md

 This repository contains summarised data and analysis files for MEF cell reprogramming experiments.
+All genomic coordinate information contained in these files refers to the UCSC mm10 reference genome.

 ### Data files